22388o/Portico-Finance-RSK-and-ETH-/README.md

-# project-X
+# Portico Finance
-Project is an IDO platform built for project owner to list their decentralize token on the DEX.
+Project is a Multi Chain DEX to build on RSK, Ethereum and Bitcoin

 The Project consist 3 major Part.
 1. Decentralize Exchange
-2. DAO/voting
+2. Farming
 3. Project Listing/Time Lock
+4. Staking
+5. Multi Chain